mcMickJuice/mickjuice-blog/content/blog/review-8-fallacies-of-distributed-systems/index.md

 ## Overview

-The author presents the 8 Fallacies of Distributed Systems in the following format:
+The author, [Victor Chircu](https://dzone.com/users/1239283/victor.chircu.html), presents the 8 Fallacies of Distributed Systems in the following format:

 - describing the fallacy
 - why an engineer must be cognizant of said fallacy